Savannah Book Festival

-The Savannah Book Festival is a literary festival held each February in Savannah, Georgia, and features authors as well as educational events.
+It features authors as well as educational events.
 In the past, the festival has hosted best-selling authors Stephen King, James Patterson and David Baldacci, Pulitzer Prize winners Garry Wills, Geraldine Brooks and Isabel Wilkerson, National Book Award winner Ben Fountain, and Nobel Prize laureate Al Gore.

-2014 Festival
+2027 Festival

-The Seventh Annual Savannah Book Festival is Feb.
-13-16, 2014 in Telfair Square and at the Trustees Theater in Savannah.
+The Twentieth Annual Savannah Book Festival will be Feb.
+4-7, 2027 in various auditoriums surrounding the Telfair, Wright, and Chippewa Squares, and at the Savannah Theatre in Savannah.